betsysavage/stock-analysis/README.md

 While the speed of these results is fast for both versions of the script, the time being saved in the refactored script adds up.
 Refactoring the script has resulted in the run time being reduced by nearly 50%!
 This workbook only focuses on 12 stock tickers, but ultimately Steve wants to expand his analysis to the entire stock market.
 When examining such a large data set, the efficiency of the script will be crucial in effectively generating results.

 The refactored code can work more quickly because the for loop has been set up to loop through the ticker index numbers, of which there are 12, instead of each individual row.
+Further, the format of the code itself is clearer for the computer to read.

 ### Summary ###
 1. What are the advantages and disadvantages of refactoring code?